google/graphicsfuzz/docs/android-notes.md

 You should also add the `android-sdk/platform-tools` directory to your path so that you can use tools like `adb`.

-## Android networking: connecting the gles-worker Android app to the server
+## Android networking: connecting to Android apps

-There are two main ways to connect the Android worker to the server.
+There are two main ways to connect the gles worker Android app to the server.

+> Tip: Recall that you must exit the gles worker app
+> using the back button, otherwise it will restart.

+> Tip: This section also applies to the Vulkan worker Android app.

 ### Using the hostname or IP address of the server